HuidaeCho/canopy/TECHNICAL_MANUAL.md

      for the `naip_phyregs_field` must be ',#,#,...,' to allow for SQL statments in following functions to be able to read the `naip_phyregs_field` properly.
-The SQL selections will allow for the right NAIP tiles to be computed as the NAIP qq shapedfile has a corresponding field for file names.
+The SQL selections will allow for the right NAIP tiles to be computed as the NAIP QQ shapedfile has a corresponding field for file names.
-  3. All selections are cleared, and now each NAIP qq polygon will contain the `naip_phyregs_field` filled with the ID's of physical regions that the qq tile intersects.
+  3. All selections are cleared, and now each NAIP QQ polygon will contain the `naip_phyregs_field` filled with the IDs of physical regions that the QQ tile intersects.

 #### `canopy.reproject_input_tiles(phyreg_ids)`